Tom Holland: 2015–2017: Breakthrough as Spider-Man

-2018–present: Blockbuster films and mature roles
+2018–2021: Commercial success

 Holland reprised his role as Spider-Man in Avengers: Infinity War (2018) and its follow-up Avengers: Endgame (2019), which were filmed back-to-back.
 The pictures each earned more than $2 billion, and Endgame briefly became the highest-grossing film of all time.
 Holland followed with the sequel Spider-Man: Far From Home (2019), which widely received positive reviews and became the first Spider-Man film to earn $1 billion, finishing as the fourth-highest grosser of 2019.
 Ben Travis of Empire magazine found Holland "a note-perfect Spider-Man — still funnier and more believably teenage" than Maguire and Garfield who previously portrayed the character.
 Travis wrote, "Holland never loses the ebullient spark that makes him one of the MCU's most endearing figures."
 Holland received a third consecutive Saturn Award for Best Performance by a Younger Actor for Far From Home, having previously won for Civil War and Homecoming.
 He voiced roles in the Blue Sky Studios animation Spies in Disguise (2019), the live-action film Dolittle (2020), and the Pixar animated film Onward (2020).
 The last two were with his MCU co-stars Robert Downey Jr. and Chris Pratt, respectively.
 Made on lucrative budgets, all three films underperformed at the box-office.

 Alongside Avengers co-star Sebastian Stan, Holland starred in Antonio Campos's The Devil All the Time (2020), a Netflix psychological thriller set after World War II.
 Holland said he initially worried that he lacked the depth to play a young orphaned man who goes on a killing spree, and was scared and nervous on his first day on set.
 Encouraged by Campos, he ultimately enjoyed playing the part, although it took a temporary toll on his mental health.
 Campos praised Holland's effort to learn Southern American English for the role, described his acting process as "methodical", "thoughtful and sensitive", and called him a kind person.
 Critics from IndieWire and Roger Ebert's website opined that despite the film's failed script, Holland gave a convincing performance and showed his range as an actor.
 By November 2020, the film was the 22nd-most watched straight-to-streaming title of the year, according to a Variety report.